justinj/communic8/README.md

   end
 }
 ```

+Note that since the computation is actually only happening on the PICO-8 side, that's the only side that has an implementation for the function.

 Return values are always arrays, to easily support multiple return values (though I'm thinking of changing this and only allowing singular values, and making return values require using a tuple instead).